aragon/osx/UPDATE_CHECKLIST.md

 - [ ] Run `yarn deploy` in `packages/subgraph` to deploy the subgraph
 - [ ] Test the new deployed subgraph with the frontend team
 - [ ] Promote the new subgraph to live in the [Satsuma Dashboard](https://app.satsuma.xyz/dashboard)

+## Version tasks
+### v1.3.0
+#### Pre-Update
+Nothing to do.

+#### After-Update

+Wait until the managing DAO has made the necessary changes and then:

+- [ ] Verify that the managingDAO implementation has been updated
+- [ ] Verify that the managingDAO is reinitialized to version 2
+- [ ] Verify that the old DAOFactory has no permissions on the DAORegistry
+- [ ] Verify that the new DAOFactory has register permission on the DAORegistry
+- [ ] Verify that Release 1 Build 2 of the multisig plugin has been created
+- [ ] Verify that Release 1 Build 2 of the token voting plugin has been created
+- [ ] Verify that Release 1 Build 2 of the addresslist voting plugin has been created